 Demand-pull and cost-push inflation could result in a so-called “wage-price spiral”, in which the two types of inflation coincide in pushing up prices.
 This phenomenon occurred in the 1970s and came to an end only after a severe economic downturn in the early 1980s.
 It is, therefore, something to be avoided.

 In general the monetary authority would prevent demand and cost inflation by making sure the amount of money added to the existing money supply would not be such that the demand it would generate would exceed the productive capacity of the economy.
 This could be achieved among others by government projects and programs not being awarded to private companies charging higher prices than warranted.
 In cases in which all parties making a bid would overcharge the activities to be funded should be postponed until they could be contracted at a reasonable price.
 Such policies would also restrain excessive wage demands in the productive sectors concerned.

-What would the transition from private to public money creation look like?
-Andrew Jackson and Ben Dyson of the English organization Positive Money, the leading British organization in the field of monetary reform, chart the transition in a book titled Modernising Money. .
+What would the transition from private to money creation by the state look like?
+Andrew Jackson and Ben Dyson of the British organization Positive Money, the leading organization in the field of monetary reform, chart the transition in a book titled Modernising Money. .
 They describe two phases.
 The first phase involves the overnight transition to the new system when the new regulations for money creation and credit become law and the necessary accounting adjustments are made on the balance sheets of banks and government.